isabel12/collective-nodejs-server/README.md

 	}

 ######'type'
-* Not locked down yet - will eventually check that it is one of the supported types
-* Automatically decapitalised
+* must be one of 'tools', 'land', 'plants', 'services'

 ######'points'
 * Must be between 1 and 5